-A person can control type 2 diabetes with lifestyle measures, oral medication, and also insulin if other treatments are not successful.
+A person can control type 2 diabetes with lifestyle measures, oral medication, injections, and also insulin if other treatments are not successful.

 There are so many medications available for diabetes that it can be difficult knowing which is best.
 This article will explain the different types of medication available, as well as their effects on the body.

 Medications for type 1 diabetes